jpkanter/Spcht/README.md

 # Solr to Triplestore Bridge

 This project started out under a vastly different name.
-In its first live it was a very tightly build small tool aiming to provide a singular job.
+In its first life it was a very tightly build small tool aiming to provide a singular job.
 That objective remained mostly the same but the scope grew a bit larger and so a decision was made: a tool evolved from the first one takes the place and provides the ability to do more than a simple tool.

 ![Simple diagram explaining the workflow](./README/simplediagram1.png)